ualberta-rcg/python-cluster/_episodes/jobs.md

 * `project`

 Each of these filesystems are on disk that is connected to the computers you are using over a network.
+We can typically expect that `scratch` is faster than `project`, and that `project` is faster than `home`.

-In general, networked disk is slower than local disk (when the disk is connected to the computer you are using), but in order for all of the computers in the cluster to access these filesystems, a network needs to be involved.
+But in general, networked disk is slower than local disk (when the disk is connected to the computer you are using), but in order for all of the computers in the cluster to access these filesystems, a network needs to be involved, as do other services like metadata servers to support the parallel filesystem.

 The situation is worse than this.
 Unlike the disk in your laptop, on the cluster there might be hundreds of users all using the same filesystem at the same time.
 This makes the disk performance issue even worse.
+Some users that are running on a cluster for the first time might be puzzled why they are getting much worse performance than on their own laptops.

 Performance issues are particularly noticable in situations where many files are read/written to.
 It is better to do a few big writes to a few files than it is to do many little writes to a